 Go wild on the world’s largest sand island; it’s a trip you’ll never stop cherishing.

-Fraser Island was reverted back to its traditional name, K’gari, in 2021.
-K’gari (Fraser Island) means ‘paradise,’ the name is derived from an Aboriginal Dreamtime story about a goddess named K'gari who fell in love with the earth and never wanted to leave.
+Formerly known as Fraser Island, the area was reverted back to its traditional name in the language of the local Butchulla peoples, K’gari .
+The name is derived from an Aboriginal Dreaming story about a goddess named K'gari who fell in love with the earth and never wanted to leave.

 - Indigenous Peoples: Butchulla people

 - How to say g’day in Butchulla: Galangoor D’Buthbee

 Because there’s no bridge that connects K’gari with the mainland, you’ll need to take a ferry or scenic flight from either Hervey Bay or Rainbow Beach.